Course on CUDA Programming on NVIDIA GPUs, July 22-26, 2024

-This is a 2.5 week course to learn how to develop parallel applications to run on NVIDIA GPUs.
+This is a one-week hands-on course on how to develop applications to run on NVIDIA GPUs using the CUDA programming environment.
 All that will be assumed is some proficiency with C and basic C++ programming.
 No prior experience with parallel computing will be assumed.

 Lectures